Princess Claire of Belgium: Marriage and children

 The family live in Villa Clementine, in Tervuren.

 Public life

 Unlike Queen Mathilde and Princess Astrid, Princess Claire has no defined official role.

 She occasionally appears in public accompanying her husband, generally in support of environmental causes or animal charities.
 She is also a leading patron of the Brussels Choral Society, which sang at the religious part of her marriage ceremony.
 She is also active in organisations related to the United Kingdom in Belgium.
 She is a member of the Board of Trustees at the British School of Brussels and actively attends charitable and commemorative events hosted by the British Ambassador to Belgium.

-In March 2020, amid the large-scale outbreak of COVID-19, it was officially announced that Princess Claire had tested positive for the infectious disease, which is caused by a coronavirus called SARS-CoV-2.

 Titles and styles

 Coombs received the title Princess of Belgium from the King ten days before her marriage, by Royal Decree of 1 April 2003 (effective as of the date of the wedding, on 12 April 2003).